jimil749/reva-plugin-benchmark/pkg/plugins/go-native/README.md

 # Cons

 1. Only supported on Linux
 2. Plugin once loaded cannot be "unloaded".
+There is no plan to implement this in the future.
 3. Version dependency: All the packages used by the plugin and the host should have the same version.
 (Making the host and the plugin tightly coupled.)

 # Benchmarks